 ACCT 285.
 Independent Study.
 0.5 or 1 Units.

 ACCT 290.
 Special Topics in Accounting.
 1 Unit.

 This course provides an overview of the accounting profession, including its history, the critical role of professionalism, ethics, and integrity, the standard-setting and regulatory environment in which it operates, and licensure and credentialing, among others.

 ACCT 301.
 Federal Taxation of Individuals.
 1 Unit.

 ACCT 303.
 Financial Accounting I. 1 Unit.

 A study of the process in establishing Generally Accepted Accounting Principles, basic accounting concepts, financial statements, unusual income reporting items, accounting for assets and their related revenues and expenses.
-Prerequisite: ACCT 211 with a grade of C or higher.
+Prerequisite: ACCT 211 or ACCT 202, either with a grade of C or higher.

 ACCT 304.
 Financial Accounting II.
 1 Unit.